aragon/osx/packages/contracts/docs/osx/01-how-it-works/01-core/02-permissions/01-conditions.md

 ## Permission Conditions

 Permission conditions relay the decision if an authorized call is permitted to another contract.
-This contract must implement the `IPermissionCondition` interface.
+This contract must inherit from `PermissionCondition` and implement the `IPermissionCondition` interface.

 ```solidity title="@aragon/osx/core/permission/IPermissionCondition.sol"
 interface IPermissionCondition {